 This one is quite obvious – the signup button stands out quite clearly and the only other alternative within the nearest area is the “Find out more” link, which visually has inferior visibility.
 It’s a good idea to resist the temptation to fit everything-that-is-important in attention drawing hot spot. :)

 If you want a yet clearer example of this technique, check out the next wireframe:

 Sign up from Basecamp

 Heard is a type of app where time really matters.
 Thanks to the visual “hegemony” of the record button there is really just one thing to do here.

 Search from Gigfi

 No tags, no categories, just a search bar.
-There’s nothing more frustrating than setting up an “advanced” search that eventually goes wrong (and when you go backwards and discover all that carefully customised search is gone – that’s a true “Hulk moment”).
-If you want your customers to try the app and discover its functionality themselves, then you should let them do it. :) Gigfi bet on simplicity and curiosity that drives even the most daring decisions in people’s lifes.
-See if you this would work your your service, here’s the wireframe:
+There’s nothing more frustrating than setting up an “advanced” search that eventually goes wrong (and when you go back and discover all that carefully customized search is gone – that’s a true “Hulk moment”).
+If you want your customers to try the app and discover its functionality themselves, then you should let them do it. :) Gigfi bet on simplicity and curiosity that drives even the most daring decisions in people’s lives.
+See if you this would work your service, here’s the wireframe: